Native Plant Stewardship on Salt spring island

 Habitat Restoration

-Removed broom at our Long Harbour Road demo site to support native plant recovery.
+Removed broom at our Long Harbour Road demo site and gorse, yellow flag iris, hairy cat's ear, daphne, holly and ivy at various island sites to support native plant recovery

 Community Engagement

-Participated in events like Seedy Saturday and local plant sales to connect and educate.
+Participated in Seedy Saturday and local plant sales to share information about the benefits of growing native plants and the need for controlling invasives.

 Volunteer Work Parties